Engineering Education Research

 Analyzing Assessments for Virtual/Augmented-Reality-Based Discipline Exploration Rotations (VADERs)

 The path to proficiency in engineering is long and difficult, often lacking displays of what it would be like to be an engineer and the positive societal impacts of engineering, weakening students’ interest (engagement) and confidence (self-efficacy) and perpetuating issues of retention and capacity building (National Academies, 2016).
 Virtual/Augmented-Reality-Based Discipline Exploration Rotations (VADERs) provide students with a platform to explore Architectural Engineering and its subdisciplines through virtual, mock-up healthcare spaces and interactions.
 VADERs are open-ended, human-computer interactions informed by the Model of Domain Learning (MDL, Kulilowich & Hepler, 2018) framework to help students visualize themselves in their chosen careers and enhance resiliency against the challenges of an engineering degree program.
 VADERs are embedded into courses through assignments to allow students to better link concepts learned in the classroom to realistic work examples.
 The overarching research question guiding this work is: Do VADERs positively impact student interest and self-efficacy in engineering?
-Data will be available from two architectural engineering departments and multiple courses over a two-year period.
+Data will be available from two architectural engineering departments and multiple courses over a three-year period.

 Student Participation: The REU participant(s) will analyze a series of structured assessments and self-reflections aligned to Social Cognitive Career Theory (SCCT, Lent et al., 1994) to gauge the impact of VADERs on (1) students’ interest, self-efficacy, and outcome expectations with attention to general statistical trends, (2) differences across subject demographics, and (3) emerging themes across multiple exposures to VADER modules.
 REU participant does not need any prior experience or have any preferred qualifications.

-CIVIL & ENVIRONMENTAL ENGINEERING
+CIVIL & ENVIRONMENTAL ENGINEERING, MECHANICAL & MATERIALS ENGINEERING

 Dr. Bonita Sharif